microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 ### Minimize user visible flaws in experimental features
 Others will not use the experimental feature if it does not work, it will not graduate to a feature.

 Test your example scene on your target platform, make sure it works as expected.
-Make sure your feature also works in editor, so people can rapidly iterate and see your feature even if they don’t have the target platform.
+Make sure your feature also works in editor, so people can rapidly iteragate and see your feature even if they don’t have the target platform.

 # Graduating experimental code into MRTK code